Arkaeriit/evenmorelua/README.md

 ![Alt text](https://i.imgur.com/bXeO2bS.png "Reading a file")

 ## Installation
-To install evenmorelua you need the librairy cursedLua available here: https://github.com/Arkaeriit/cursedLua.
+To install evenmorelua you need the library cursedLua, available here: https://github.com/Arkaeriit/cursedLua.

-To install this just use
+When the library is installed, this just use:
 ```bash
 make && sudo make install
 ```